swcarpentry/DEPRECATED-boot-camps/INTRODUCTION.md

 - Don't let your computer do what you could do better.
 - But don't bother doing all the things your computer should be doing!

-## Examples: a day in the life of a cognitive neuroscientist:

-- Go down to the scanner, collect data.
-- Get the data onto lab server using command line utilites.
-- Mung the data into a different format, using a variety of command line utilities written by others or special software written by myself.

-"Mung"?

-*trans.
-To spoil, ruin, mangle; (Computing) to make damaging and usually irrevocable changes to (a file); to destroy or corrupt (data, etc.).*

-- Analyze the data, using Matlab, libraries implemented in python, and a variety of command line utilities.
-Sometimes use R to do statistical analysis.

-- Visualize the data using libraries implemented in python, Matlab, and other good stuff.

-- Write the paper.
-- Wait for the call from Stockholm.

-- Recent example: MR spectroscopy (switch to demo this thing).

 ## [The schedule](http://arokem.github.io/boot-camps/2013-05-06-stanford/#schedule)

 ### In numbers: